MagicMicky/lovelace-calendar-heatmap-card/README.md

 - 📅 Displays historical activity data on a calendar grid
 - 🎮 Perfect for tracking game activity, device usage, or any time-based data
-- 🎨 Customizable colors and theming (light/dark mode support)
+- 🎨 Advanced theme-aware colors that automatically adapt to light/dark modes
+- 🌈 Intelligent color intensity scaling for better visual differentiation
 - 🔄 Auto-refreshes data at configurable intervals
 - 📊 Detailed breakdown of activity on hover and click
 - 🌐 Localized day and month names
 - 📱 Responsive design for both desktop and mobile
 - 🗓️ Configurable week start day (Monday or Sunday)
+- 🛡️ Robust error handling for improved reliability

 ## Installation